• Home

 Ingredients to make hot chocolate cookies with text labels.

-Flour.
-All-purpose flour is my preference, but you can substitute wheat flour for a 1:1 substitute.
+All-Purpose Flour.
+You can substitute wheat flour for a 1:1 substitute.
 I haven’t used gluten free flour in this recipe specifically, but it should be fine.

 Chocolate Chips.
-I typically choose a dark chocolate or semi-sweet chocolate chip brand that I like to eat straight out of the bag!
+Choose a dark chocolate or semi-sweet chocolate chip brand that you’d eat straight out of the bag!

-Cocoa Powder.
-You will want to use unsweetened cocoa, but either natural or Dutch process works.
+Unsweetened Cocoa Powder.
+Either natural or Dutch process is fine.
 Dutch process will produce darker cookies with more mellow flavor.

 Sugar.
 A mix of white and light brown sugar is used.
-Dark brown sugar has more moisture in it from the molasses.
-Using dark brown sugar may give cookies a richer flavor, but they'll also be slightly flatter.
+Dark brown sugar has more moisture in it from the molasses and may give cookies a richer flavor, but they'll also be slightly flatter.

 Baking Soda and Baking Powder.
 Fresh leavening ingredients are critical to properly risen cookies.
 If your baking soda is over two years old (unopened) and six months old (opened), get some new stuff.